Hansrutger/CSharp/README.md

-Just for some random programs I might create in the future
+Just for some random programs I might create in the future.